Fareeqy vs Trello vs Asana vs Monday: 2026 Comparison

 This is not a lazy team.
 This is a team that was given a tool that was never built for them.

-Over 100 teams and companies across Saudi Arabia, Egypt, the UAE, and Jordan have switched to Fareeqy -- some left Trello specifically because of the language barrier.
+Teams and companies across Saudi Arabia, Egypt, the UAE, and Jordan have switched to Fareeqy -- some left Trello specifically because of the language barrier.
 But language is not the whole story.
 The problem goes deeper.

 The Real Problem Is Not the Tool..
 It Is That the Tool Was Not Designed for Your Team